Organizers

 Guglielmo Abbruzzese, Luca Forlizzi and Enrico Nardelli

-Analysing Students' Journeys when Learning Programming using the Epistemic Plane from LC (Full Paper)
+Analysing Students' Journeys when Learning Programming using the Epistemic Plane from LCT (Full Paper)

 Paul Curzon, Jane Waite and Steve Kirk